visht/DaggerWithKotlin/README.md

 c:- using javax jsr

-Note:- Dagger comes is pattern so that dependency is injected like Directed Acyclic graph and hence DAGger coms from.
+Note:- Dagger comes is pattern so that dependency is injected like Directed Acyclic graph and hence DAGger comes from.

 It has following annotations:-